 Website Promotion Guide

-Check your web page design
+Web page design

-Submit your website to major directories and search engines
+Submit your website to major search engines

 I hope that these ideas help to improve the presence of your website on the Internet.
 If you need any further help or advice, you can contact Jane Walker – telephone 0777 169 1194.